Chart Color Schemes

 Point Cook has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified 28 projects that could impact the area.
-Notable ones include Point Cook South West School Enabling Works, Suburban Rail Loop West, Point Cook Road and Central Avenue Intersection Upgrade, and Point Cook Community Hospital.
-The following list details those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 28 projects likely influencing the area.
+Notable projects include Point Cook South West School Enabling Works, Suburban Rail Loop West, Point Cook Road and Central Avenue Intersection Upgrade, and Point Cook Community Hospital, with subsequent details focusing on most relevant ones.

 Professional plan users can use the search below to filter and access additional projects.